What is Accuracy Limit Factor of Current Transformers?

-The Accuracy Limit Factor (ALF) is a specification that defines the maximum multiple of a current transformer’s rated current at which it can maintain its specified accuracy.
+The Accuracy Limit Factor (ALF) is a specification.
+It defines the maximum multiple of normal rated current of a current transformer below which it can maintain its specified accuracy.
 In simple terms, it indicates the upper limit of current measurement where the CT remains accurate enough for its intended purpose, typically for protection applications.

 The formula for ALF is: